-If you want to attract wildlife to your garden then one of the most important things you can do is to introduce water.
-Not only do ponds look great but they also attract more wildlife than almost anything else you can plant in your garden.
+If you want to attract wildlife to your garden, then one of the most important things you can do is introduce water.
+Not only do ponds look great, but they also attract more wildlife than almost anything else you can plant in your garden.

-Water can attract a huge amount of insects to your garden including dragonflies, pond skaters, bees and butterflies, but can also attract frogs, toads and even larger mammals.
+Water can attract a huge amount of insects to your garden, including dragonflies, pond skaters, bees, and butterflies, but it can also attract frogs, toads, and even larger mammals.

-Providing access with shallow sides and gentle slopes will help to bring frogs, toads, and birds to your pond.
+Providing access with shallow sides and gentle slopes will bring frogs, toads, and birds to your pond.
 A carefully placed branch or rock can give many animals a place to drink or bathe from.
-Ponds attract many species of insects including dragonflies and bees.
+Ponds attract many species of insects, including dragonflies and bees.

 Providing Pond Access

-If you have a pond in your garden already then you may have seen tadpoles or maybe even a frog or toad.
-You may have noticed there are plenty of insects whizzing around and on the surface and may have noticed birds coming down for a drink or a bath.
+If you have a pond in your garden already, then you may have seen tadpoles or maybe even a frog or toad.
+You may have noticed plenty of insects whizzing around and on the surface and may have noticed birds coming down for a drink or a bath.

-It is excellent to have an established pond but there are ways to make it even better for wildlife.
-By providing maintenance to your pond and improving access for wildlife you may notice that you get some different animals using your pond.
+It is excellent to have an established pond, but there are ways to make it even better for wildlife.
+By providing maintenance to your pond and improving wildlife access, you may notice that you get some different animals using your pond.

 If you want to attract frogs and toads and their offspring, tadpoles, then you may wish to provide a gentle slope and shallower sides so that they can get in and out easily.
 This will also attract more birds as they do not have to worry about drowning.

-Although your pond may not have this you can place some stones or bricks in them.
-If you don’t have any large stones or bricks then you can always use an upturned plant pot to give them better access.
-By putting these in or around the pond you can create a slope into the water.
+Although your pond may not have this, you can place some stones or bricks in them.
+If you don’t have any large stones or bricks, you can always use an upturned plant pot to access them better.
+By putting these in or around the pond, you can create a slope into the water.
 If these seem too smooth, then I would recommend some hessian to give more grip.

-Something else that I noticed brought more birds to my pond was adding a branch that broke the surface of the water.
+Something else that I noticed brought more birds to my pond was adding a branch that broke the water’s surface.
 This gives them a great place to stand and drink some water.

-When you are setting up your pond then try to think what the wildlife needs, but you can also think about what you can do to get the best photos or view of the wildlife in your garden.
+When you are setting up your pond, try to think about the wildlife needs, but you can also think about what you can do to get the best photos or view of the wildlife in your garden.

 How To Maintain Your Pond For Wildlife